The honest data map.

 3 · How research works

-Two different things, kept separate: operational counts (how many people used a tool — no names, always on) versus research aggregates (journeys joined together — only for people who opted in).
+Two different things kept separate.
+Operational counts (how many people used a tool; no names; always on) versus research aggregates (journeys joined together; only for people who opted in).

 4 · Who sees what

-• Organizers — the support requests you send them, and moderation queues for anything you make public.
+• Organizers: the support requests you send them, and moderation queues for anything you make public.

-• The public — only what you explicitly set public, plus the suppressed (k≥5) aggregates above.
+• The public: only what you explicitly set public, plus the suppressed (k≥5) aggregates above.

 5 · Your controls

-6 · Why we built it this way
+6 · Why we built this

-We're building a bench of queer and trans neighbors ready to lead — and publishing what works so the next person has it easier.
+We're building a bench of queer and trans neighbors ready to lead, and publishing what works so the next person has it easier.
 Consent-first is how that dataset stays ethical and trustworthy.
 Questions? [email protected].